Aviation History Resources

 Logbook Magazine.
 A unique aviation history publication, published quarterly.
 Go to their website for history links and more great information on Pan Am.

 Miami Science Museum (Patricia & Phillip Frost Museum of Science).
-The famous Pan Am Globe from Dinner Key has resided at the science museum since 1960.
-Don't miss the museum in its current headquarters, a brand new building is being contructed and will open in 2016.
+The famous Pan Am Globe from Dinner Key Terminal has been owned by the science museum since 1960.
+Don't miss the museum in its current new headquarters.

 Operation Baby Lift.
 An amazing story from the closing moments of America’s involvement in the Vietnam War – April, 1975 – when thousands of orphaned children were flown to safety by Pan Am.